Helbec-Tech/.github/profile/README.md

-## Hi there 👋 🌍 Welcome to Helbec
+# Hi there👋, Welcome to Helbec-Tech🌍

 > Innovate.
 Collaborate.
 Deliver.

 We are a team of 7 passionate student developers building industry-ready projects with real-world workflows.
 Inspired by how top tech companies like Dropbox, Amazon, and GitHub operate, we practice modern software development — from version control, CI/CD, and project management to design thinking and agile teamwork.

 ---

-✨ What We Do
+# ✨ What We Do

 🛠️ Build Projects → One solid project each month, focusing on solving real problems.